anshuman-8/anshuman-8.github.io/content/blog/23-10-16-stable-diffusion-basic-understanding.md

 ---
 title: Basic Understanding of Stable Diffusion(No Maths)
-slug: 23-10-16-stable-diffusion-basic-understanding
+description: >-
-description: This is a basic blog on understanding stable diffusion without any math or deep understanding of computer vision.
+  This is a basic blog on understanding stable diffusion without any math or deep understanding of computer vision.
-date: "16 Oct 2023"
+date: '2023-10-16'
-tags:
+category:
   - AI
   - Computer Vision
   - Diffusion